anrc03/payment-app/README.md

 PAYMENT APPLICATION API
 ---
 This API enables customer to do payment to merchant.
-No payment limit.
+No limit for payment amount.
 Customer needs to be registered and logged in to do payment.
 <br>
 <br>
 How to use the API: